loomster321/workflow-father/ScriptStructureCritic.md

      - total_score
      - pass_fail status
      - feedback array (actionable notes for each criterion)
-   - Call the Critic Logging Tool with:
+   - Call the Logging Tool with:
      - agent_name: "Script Structure Critic"
      - event_type: "end_processing"
      - event_data:
-       - thought_process: "Completed evaluation and generated feedback"
+       - message: "Completed evaluation and generated feedback"
-       - decisions: ["Provided actionable feedback for revision"]
+       - input: the final output JSON object (the evaluation report)
      - segment_label: ""
    - IMPORTANT: After all logging is complete, output ONLY the clean JSON object as your final response, without any surrounding text, explanations, or log calls.
    - DO NOT USE MARKDOWN CODE BLOCKS when returning your output.
 The output must be the raw JSON object without any formatting or backticks.